bookofproofs/bookofproofs.github.io/_sources/history/20th-century/wilkins-ernest.md

 7. Received honorary doctorate degrees from numerous universities, including Columbia University and Howard University.
 8. Was made a fellow of the American Academy of Arts and Sciences in 1978, becoming the first African-American to be so honored.

 Born 27 November 1923, Chicago, Illinois, USA.
-Died 1 May2011, Fountain Hills, Arizona, USA.
+Died 1 May 2011, Fountain Hills, Arizona, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Wilkins_Ernest/)